Tane Parata: Formation and weddings

 Tane soon tries to convince Felicity to plan another wedding.
 She begins to use alcohol to numb the trauma and Tane becomes concerned.
 He finds her drunk and creating a noise disturbance in their garden.
 Felicity retaliates by telling him she no longer wants to get married.
 Browne revealed that "Tane has become more protective of Flick after the crash, but it may end up dividing them."
 Writers used Felicity's erratic behaviour to drive the couple further apart and they have a serious argument.
 Tane reacts badly and begins to take his anger out on John.
 Tane suggests Felicity gets counselling and she threatens to move out.
 In another episode, Felicity drunkenly throws her wedding ring at Tane.
 A Home and Away publicist told Alice Penwill (Inside Soap) that Tane is "absolutely gutted" in the scenes and teased that he may no longer want to marry Felicity.
 Felicity abruptly flees Summer Bay and upon her return the duo reconcile.
 Felicity then proposes to Tane which leaves him shocked and unable to think clear.
 Purvis explained that Felicity finally gains clarity over her father's suicide and gets over her fear of commitment.

 They quickly plan their wedding and are soon married.
 Purvis explained that Tane and Felicity just want a simple wedding and to be married.
 The wedding featured as the main story during Episode 8000.
 Writers created a traditional Māori wedding, a kaikaranga is present who calls the wedding and introduces guests.
 Tane wears a traditional Korowai cloak, which he wraps around Felicity to symbolise him protecting her.
 Production also included poi dancers.
 Felicity states her vows in te reo Māori, which Purvis found challenging to recite and hoped she did the "beautiful language justice".
 Purvis took language classes and Browne also helped her with her pronunciation.
 Browne told Amy Prebble from Woman's Day that the wedding meant "everything" to him because it allowed him to showcase Māori wedding culture to Australians.
 He added it was "truly special" and "grateful" for Home and Away for giving his culture a platform.
 Purvis added that she enjoyed working with Browne creating the wedding and learning about the culture and wedding traditions.
 When they return from their honeymoon, writers continued to play on Felicity's insecurities about marriage.
-Purvis revealed that Felicity worries than marriage with alter her their relationship.
+Purvis revealed that Felicity worries that marriage will alter their relationship.
 She makes Tane realise she will never be a "traditional wife.
 Tane is portrayed as reassuring and they move forward as husband and wife.